 - a method for distilling clinical guidelines into a concise implementation guide.

 - a blended implementation strategy, based on principles of systems engineering, that successfully put the guidelines into practice.

 A randomized trial is being planned to use the knowledge gained during this study to deliver an adaptive implementation strategy.
-The planned study will more precisely reveal which elements of the implementation strategy are essential in different clinic settings, enabling us to determine the most efficient methods of promoting clinical guideline adoption for opioid prescribing in primary care.
+The randomized trial will seek to recruit 38 primary care clinics from three health systems statewide—UW Health, SSM Health/Dean Medical Group, and Bellin Health—to more precisely reveal which elements of the implementation strategy are essential in different clinic settings, enabling us to determine the most efficient methods of promoting clinical guideline adoption for opioid prescribing in primary care.

 - 08 Jul, 2013